fatualux/python-notes/src/chapters/principles/good_habits.md

 Simplicity is key in coding.
 Keeping code simple makes it more readable, maintainable, and less prone to errors.
 Avoid over-engineering and aim for the simplest solution that works.

-### Code Comments

-Comments should be used to explain why certain decisions were made or to clarify complex code.
-Avoid obvious comments that do not add value.

-- **Docstrings**: Use triple quotes to describe modules, classes, and functions.
-Docstrings should explain the purpose, usage, and any important details.
-- **Inline Comments**: Use sparingly to explain tricky parts of the code.
-Place comments on the same line as the code they refer to, separated by at least two spaces.

 ### Refactoring

 Refactoring involves changing the structure of existing code without changing its behavior to improve readability and maintainability.
 Regular refactoring helps in keeping the codebase clean and adaptable.